shawnbrown/get_reader/README.md

 ![devstatus]&#32;[![build-img]][build-url] ![pyversions] ![license]

-Get `reader` objects, like those returned by `csv.reader()`, from various data sources.
+This module provides a `get_reader()` function that returns reader objects similar to those returned by `csv.reader()`.

-The same syntax works on both Python 2.x and 3.x:
+Open a UTF-8 encoded CSV file in Python 2 or 3:

 ```python
 from get_reader import get_reader